 Election Calendar For New Council Districts

 Previously, each Council Member was elected “At-Large”, which means that until their 4-Year term expires, they will be serving in an “At-large” capacity and they are allowed to live anywhere in the City of Oceanside.
 However, when their 4-Year term expires, they will be required to live within the boundaries of the district that is on the ballot during that election in order for them to be able to run for a 4-Year term to that City Council district seat.
 The districts were phased in during two election cycles.
-District #1 and District #2 was introduced in 2018 and District #3 and District #4 will be introduced in 2020.
+District #1 and District #2 were introduced in 2018 and District #3 and District #4 were introduced in 2020.
 Now, the City Council is comprised of four City Council Members who each live in and represent one of the established districts and one Mayor, who will remain elected “At-Large”.
 The Mayor and City Council Members serve 4-Year terms.

 District #1 has 40,064 residents and it runs down the coastline from the Harbor to Oceanside Blvd.
 The district then goes east along the Oceanside Blvd corridor, until it reaches El Camino Real.
 The district then continues north on El Camino Real to Mesa Drive and goes East to Rancho Del Oro Drive.
 Once there it continues to Highway 76 and heads back West until just before reaching Foussat Road.
 Then the district heads north to the Camp Pendleton border.
 The district then finally runs along the Camp Pendleton border back to the coastline.
 District #1 is also known as the North West District.